16 Best Front End Languages You can Learn in 2025

 Salient Features:

-• Customization Capabilities — SASS provides a wide range of customization features, including the use of variables, mathematical operations, mixins, loops, and import functionality.
+• Customization Capabilities : SASS provides various customization features, including variables, mathematical operations, mixins, loops, and import functionality.
 These powerful features enhance the flexibility and functionality of CSS.

-• Variable Support — SASS offers the advantage of variables, which simplifies data management compared to CSS.
+• Variable Support : SASS offers the advantage of variables, simplifying data management compared to CSS.
 With variables, it becomes easier to comprehend and manage data and values throughout a larger codebase.

-• Support for CSS and SASS — SASS can be coded in both CSS and SASS syntax.
-This flexibility benefits programmer who are well-versed in CSS, allowing them to leverage their existing knowledge while utilizing the advantages of SASS.
+• Support for CSS and SASS: SASS can be coded using both CSS and SASS syntax.
+This flexibility benefits programmers who are well-versed in CSS, allowing them to leverage their existing knowledge while utilizing SASS’s advantages.

-• Seamless Transition from CSS to SASS — A common method for transitioning to SASS is through the SCSS feature, which involves simply renaming the CSS file extension to ‘.scss’.
+• Seamless Transition from CSS to SASS : A standard method for transitioning to SASS is the SCSS feature, which renames the CSS file extension to ‘.scss’.
 This simple step instantly unlocks all the features and benefits provided by SASS.

 11. TypeScript